King Carl Gustaf and Queen Silvia have arrived at the memorial site and laid down a bouquet of white flowers.

 The King says that he is thinking of the school management, all the students who will try to get over this, move on and come back.

 I am thinking of all those who are having a tough time now.
 But they are not alone.
-We are with them, and feel for what they have experienced and can together help to support.
+We are with them, and empathize with what they have experienced and can together help support.

 Queen Silvia tells TT that her great wish is that we all work together for Sweden's future.